matthew-brett/msc_imaging/matlab_faq_2018.md

-# Frequently asked questions for 2018 Matlab assessment
+# FAQ for 2018 Matlab assessment

 Feel free to propose edits or new questions for this FAQ.